vieira83/Angular2-message-app/readme.txt

 RUN THE NODE APP and server:
 In the terminal run – npm start
-To run tasks – npm gulp
+To run tasks – gulp

 NODE FLOW OF REQUESTS: